localmed/pyserializer/docs/index.rst

 :doc:`fields`
   A list of currently supported fields.

-:doc:`custom`
+:doc:`custom_error_messages`
+  A quick example on how to set custom error messages on fields.

+:doc:`custom_fields`
+  A quick example on how you can create custom fields.

+:doc:`custom_validators`
-  A quick example on how you can create custom fields and validators.
+  A quick example on how you can create custom validators.

 :doc:`apireference`
   The complete API documentation.